stfc/PSyclone/doc/user_guide/psy_data.rst

 dictionary, as documented above.
 If there is no variable to be provided (i.e both ``pre_variable_list`` and ``post_variable_list`` are empty), then the ``PSyDataNode`` will only create a call to ``PreStart`` and ``PostEnd``.
-This is used by the profiling node to reduce the number of calls required before the instrumented region (which can affect overall performance), see :ref:`profiling` for more details.
+This is utilised by the profiling node to make the profiling API libraries (see :ref:`ProfilingAPI`) independent of the infrastructure library, which will contain API-specific parameters in any call to ``WriteVariable``.
+It also reduces the number of calls required before and after the instrumented region which can affect overall performance and precision of any measurements, see :ref:`profiling` for more details.

 The kernel extraction node ``ExtractNode`` uses the dependency module to determine which variables are input- and output-parameter,